jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 Aligning these three components is a dynamic process, since a change in one necessarily affects the other two."

+### Objectives

+Booth calls these "targets", not objectives, but Phillips and Phillips (2010) attribute the original use of the term in instructional design to Robert Mager for his 1967 book *Preparing instructional objectives.*

-#### Objectives
+#### Purpose of objectives

-**What kind of learning?** In assessing learning, we acknowledge that there are different depths of mastery.
-See Bloom's taxonomy, Phillips & Phillips (2010), and Schulman, 2002 referenced by Alonso et al. (2008).

-Booth calls these "targets", not objectives, but Phillips and Phillips (2010) attribute the original use of the term in instructional design to Robert Mager for his 1967 book *Preparing instructional objectives.* Per Booth (2011), targets “allow you to structure measurable learning interactions” and “improve the impact of instruction, particularly when participants have had a hand in defining them” ([read more](https://www.cmu.edu/teaching/resources/Teaching/CourseDesign/Objectives/CourseLearningObjectivesValue.pdf) about how learning outcomes support student learning from the Eberly Center).
+Per Booth (2011), targets “allow you to structure measurable learning interactions” and “improve the impact of instruction, particularly when participants have had a hand in defining them” ([read more](https://www.cmu.edu/teaching/resources/Teaching/CourseDesign/Objectives/CourseLearningObjectivesValue.pdf) about how learning outcomes support student learning from the Eberly Center).
 Per Diamond (2008), targets are meant to:

 - "Communicate to your students your expectations and how the students will be assessed.
 - Serve as the basis for selecting instructional methods.
 - Serve as the basis for your assessment of student achievement."

-Booth (2011, p.
-116) also categorizes the "knowledge dimensions" that learning objectives may speak to as "factual, procedural, conceptual, or metacognitive".
-She suggests mapping the content of an instructional scenario in terms of these categories.

-Targets form a hierarchy:

-- **OUTCOMES** = hoped-for lasting changes
-- **GOALS** = express a theory of how to produce outcomes
-- **OBJECTIVES** = strategies/skills needed to attain goals
+#### Qualities of good objectives

 Per EC (2015) and Diamond (2008), good targets: